archi-tntra/https-ssh/README.md

 SSH

 I am practicing to clone using SSH keys.

 I have generated SSH keys using this command:
         ssh-keygen -t ed25519 -C "your_email@example.com"

+After this command I opened Github and in Settings>SSH & GPG keys> Created New SSH KEY> Copied the public SSH key there.